 I fall under one of the 4 reasons above.
 What do I do now?
 Are there deadlines connected with this procedure?

 First, request an Application for Ballot by Mail (ABBM) from the Early Voting Clerk in the political subdivision conducting your election, or from our office.
-You may also print an ABBM directly from our website (PDF), (Spanish version (PDF)).
+You may also print an ABBM directly from our website (PDF), (Spanish version (PDF).
 Once received, read the instructions carefully, complete the ABBM form and return it to the Early Voting Clerk.
-For the May 24, 2016 Election date, the first day to submit an ABBM to the early voting clerk is January 1, 2016; the last day (or deadline) to submit an ABBM is May 13, 2016---this is not a postmark date---the ABBM must be received in the office of the early voting clerk by May 13, 2016 in order for you to receive a ballot by mail.
+For the November 8, 2016 Election date, the last day to apply for an ABBM to the early voting clerk is October 28, 2016; in order for you to receive a ballot by mail; the last day (or deadline) to submit an ABBM (not a postmark date) must be received in the office of the early voting clerk by November 8, Election Day.

 - Learn more about the ABBM process and to request an ABBM from our office (or print one directly from the web)